MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/rendering-tools/index.md

 ### JavaScript: Tools

-Take a recording in the **Performance** tool and look for suspiciously long `Evaluate Script` events.  <!--If you find any, you are able to enable the **JS Profiler** and re-do your recording to get more detailed information about exactly which JavaScript functions were used and how long each took.  -->
+Take a recording in the **Performance** tool and look for suspiciously long `Evaluate Script` events.  <!--If you find any, you can enable the **JS Profiler** and re-do your recording to get more detailed information about exactly which JavaScript functions were used and how long each took.  -->

 <!--todo: add Recording section when available  -->
 <!--todo: add Profile JavaScript (JS Profiler) section when available  -->